Burnham-on-Sea: Religious sites

-The parish church, St. Andrew's, is a Grade I listed building dating from the 14th century.
+The parish church, St. Andrew's, is a grade I listed building dating from the 14th century.
 It has a 78 ft high tower, which leans significantly from the vertical, caused by its poor foundations.
 During the 18th century, a light was placed on the tower to guide fishing boats into the harbour.
 The church contains a number of marble carvings designed by Sir Christopher Wren for the private chapel in the Palace of Westminster.

-There is also an unofficial mosque by Burnham Swimming Centre, otherwise the nearest official mosque would be in Weston-super-Mare.

 There are also places of worship for Baptists, Methodists, Roman Catholics and Jehovah's Witnesses in the town.
+There is also an unofficial mosque in the community centre to hold prayer during Jummah and festivals like Eid-ul-Adha, otherwise the nearest official mosque would be in Weston-super-Mare.

 Transport

 Burnham-on-Sea railway station was the terminus of the Burnham branch of the Somerset and Dorset Joint Railway, but the tracks continued onto the jetty, where ferry services to South Wales could be boarded.
 The station opened in 1858 as Burnham, and was renamed Burnham-on-Sea in 1920.
 It closed to scheduled passenger traffic in 1951 and stopped being used for excursions in 1962.
 It finally closed to goods traffic in 1963.

 The former Great Western Railway station is now known as Highbridge and Burnham.
 The station was opened as "Highbridge" on 14 June 1841, when the Bristol and Exeter Railway opened its broad gauge line as far as Bridgwater.
 A road crossed the line at the north end of the platforms, and a goods shed was provided beyond this on the west side of the line.
 The Bristol and Exeter Railway amalgamated with the Great Western Railway on 1 January 1876.